brady-lamansky-gtt/readmetesting/README.md

 This is an example of how you may give instructions on setting up your project locally.

 To get a local copy up and running follow these simple example steps:
-- Create necessary requirements by following the Requirements listed earlier in the README file.
+- Create necessary requirements by following the Requirements in ```README.md```
-- Ensure your credentials.json filepath is accessible.
+- Ensure your credentials.json filepath is accessible
-- Run securityNinja.py
+- Run ```securityNinja.py```

 ## Production

 This is an example of how you may give instructions on setting up your project on production.

 To get a production copy up and running follow these simple example steps:
-- Create necessary requirements by following the Requirements listed earlier in the README file.
+- Create necessary requirements by following the Requirements in ```README.md```
-- Store Google sheet, Google service account, and Mailgun requirements securely in production environment.
+- Store Google sheet, Google service account, and Mailgun requirements securely in production environment
-- Ensure your credentials.json filepath is accessible.
+- Ensure your credentials.json filepath is accessible
-- Run securityNinja.py
+- Run ```securityNinja.py```

 https://github.com/Global-Tech-Team/SecurityNinja